 Phytolacca in lower potency like 6x, 12x and 30 are useful.
 Give 4 globules 3 times a day for 7-10 days.

 Pulsatilla is useful as a constitutional medicine to reduce the periodicity of joint pain in psoriatic arthritis.
-A patient complains of stiffness and redness of small joints.
-A patient feels numbness in the foot region.
+The patient complains of stiffness and redness of small joints.
+The patient feels numbness in the foot region.